SeabassTheFish03/TheoryViz/dsl_manual.md

-Below are the commands for the FSMIPR DSL
+Below are the commands for the TheoryViz DSL

 # Load
 Usage: `LOAD <file_name> AS <obj_name>`